smoltools/smol-juice/README.md

 * gameObject -> The game object that you want to stop the juice.
 (NOTE THAT THIS GAME OBJECT MUST HAVE A JUICE COMPONENT)

+## NAMESPACE

+To access the juice component you must use the namespace called "SmolTools".

 ## HOW TO USE

 * Add a juice component to a game object.